flennerhag/mlens/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^

 ML Ensemble implements a dedicated diagnostics and model selection suite for intuitive and speedy ensemble evaluation.
-This is suite is under development, so check in frequently for new functionality!
+This suite is under development, so check in frequently for new functionality.

 .. toctree::